M. S. Viswanathan: Independent music director

 M. S. Viswanathan went on to act in Tamil feature films after 1995, notably appearing in Kaadhal Mannan after being convinced to do so by actor Vivek and Director Saran while he also starred in Kamal Haasan's Kaathala Kaathala and Karthik's Rojavanam.
 He also made appearances in other films and television series like Kalki, since 1995.

 Since 1996, Viswanathan focused on composing devotional music and serving as a judge in Malayalam and Tamil TV reality shows.
-He collaborated with Ilaiyaraaja in 'Mella Thiranthathu Kathathavu', 'Senthamizh Paatu' 'Vishwa Thulsi' and 'Senthamizh Selvan' starring Prashanth.
+He collaborated with Ilaiyaraaja in 'Mella Thiranthathu Kathathavu', 'Senthamizh Paatu', 'Vishwa Thulsi' and 'Senthamizh Selvan' starring Prashanth.
 He sang the song "Vidai Kodu Engal Naadae" for 2002 Tamil film "Kannathil Muthamittal" composed by A.R.Rahman.
 Then in 2013 he sang for the film Neelam – the song called 'Alayae o Alayae' and it was recorded in the supervision of music composer Satish Chakravarthy.
-According to director Kumar G. Venkatesh, this was the last song sung by M S V. He in 2013 composed music for the film Thillu Mullu, with Yuvan Shankar Raja While M. S. Viswanathan composed the tunes in the 2013 Thillu Mullu film, Yuvan Shankar Raja orchestrated and recorded them.
+According to director Kumar G. Venkatesh, this was the last song sung by M.S.V.
+He in 2013 composed music for the film Thillu Mullu, with Yuvan Shankar Raja While M. S. Viswanathan composed the tunes in the 2013 Thillu Mullu film, Yuvan Shankar Raja orchestrated and recorded them.
 He sang the song 'Saami Namba saami' penned by Snehan for the film "Mannar Valaikuda", composed by S.Siva Pragasam.

 Rajnikanth said in an interview about M. S. Viswanathan, "You will rarely find someone like MSV in any industry.
 He lived life like a selfless saint, free from jealousy and lies.
 He was behind the success of legends like MGR and Sivaji.
 If not for MSV, the careers of filmmaker Balachander, lyricists Vaali and Kannadasan wouldn't have tasted huge success."

 Discography

 Death

 On 27 June 2015, Viswanathan was admitted to Fortis Malar hospital in Chennai with breathing difficulties.
 He had been undergoing a treatment at the hospital for some time.
-He died at on 14 July 2015 due to age-related ailments, three weeks after he had turned 87.
+He died on 14 July 2015 due to age-related ailments, three weeks after he had turned 87.
 He was cremated with full state honours at Besant Nagar Electric Crematorium.